DevTaehong/DevTaehong/README.md

-# GitHub for Taehong Min.
+# GitHub for Taehong Min

 My name is Taehong.
 Welcome to my GitHub page.